The Further FAQ - Detailed Information About Sushi And Sashimi

 Most fish that is served in restaurants has been ‘flash frozen’ (which can freeze a fish in seconds to extremely cold temperatures) immediately after being caught, primarily to preserve freshness, but with the added benefit of killing any parasites that the fish may harbor.
 Unfortunately, your home freezer is not able to freeze a piece of fish as quickly or to as cold a temperature as “flash freezing” and therefore may not kill all parasites.
 Home freezing also does not deal with other pathogens that might be introduced in the handling process (e.g. bacteria on your counter or at the store) and this can also have a negative effect the texture and flavor of the fish for for the previously mentioned reasons.
 It is therefore not an accepted practice to freeze fish from the regular supermarket at home to make it safe for consumption raw.

 Another issue that comes up occasionally is the use of fresh-water fish for making sushi.
 I offer a resounding “NO.” Fresh-water fish can contain bacteria and parasites that are more prolific or potentially dangerous than that found in salt-water fish.
-Species such as salmon that spend a large portion of their lives in the ocean are generally considered safe, as well as its permanent denizens, but it is recommended that people not eat fresh-water fish raw due to the increased potential for parasites, some of which can be extremely dangerous.
+Species such as salmon that spend a large portion of their lives in the ocean are generally considered safe, just as most oceanic seafood is, but it is recommended that people not eat fresh-water fish raw due to the increased potential for parasites, some of which can be extremely dangerous.

 Preparation And Supplies